 Winter care advice for horses

-- Does your field have adequate shelter?
+- Does your field have a good shelter?

 - Does your horse have company?